astropy/astropy/docs/development/releasing.rst

       whatever remote name you use for the `astropy core repository`_.

 #.
 On the github issue tracker, add a new milestone for the next major version.

-#.
-Repeat the above steps for the astropy-helpers, using the same version series.

 .. _release-procedure-bug-fix: